 The scholar-publishers model thus enables profit sharing with authors as well as all the involved in the academic publishing process: scientific editors, technical editors, external referees, staff.
 The only obstacle to scientists getting paid for their work (as artists, engineers, entrepreneurs, inventors, lawyers, and all other professionals, really) has been the existence of so-called academic publishers - private profiteers who enslaved some of the smartest people on this planet for personal gain. (more...)

-This journal uses ARK Public Identifier (a tenable successor to DOI) developed by the University of California, with over 100 million installations.
-As with the DOI, the ARK identifier is also fully integrable with most of the academic profiling systems, including ORCID.
+This journal uses ARK Public Identifier (a tenable successor to DOI) developed by the University of California, already exceeding 8.2 billion issued ARKs (as opposed to 240 million issued DOIs).
+As with the DOI and many of 900+ identifiers in use today, the ARK identifier is also fully integrable with most of the academic profiling systems, including ORCID.

 In the event of paper acceptance, the authors will be presented with the Open Access Express (OAE) option to make the published work instantly available to unlimited audiences, thus increasing the work's exposure.
-The OAE option fee is $500.
-Pending a two-year embargo period, all accepted submissions become OA free of charge.
+The OAE option fee is $3,000.
+Pending a three-year embargo period, all accepted submissions become OA free of charge.

 By submitting to this journal, you agree to its fee structure.
 The Journal of Geophysics charges no submission or author fees (known also as APC).

 We will waive Open Access fees for authors from certain countries according to the Research4Life criteria: Group A — 100%, and Group B — 50%.
 Subscribing allows access to all contents.